Wednesday, March 31, 2010

 6. Heat 1 tbsp olive oil in a 12-inch cast-iron pan (or nonstick oven-proof skillet).
 Stir the batter and pour into the pan.

 7. Cook the pizza over medium heat until the bottom is golden and crisp and the top is almost set, (2 to 3 minutes).
-Break any large air bubbles with the tip of a knife and drizzle the remaining 2 tbsp olive oil on top.
+Break any large air bubbles with the tip of a knife and drizzle the remaining olive oil on top.

 8. Sprinkle the tomato, onion, cheese and pepper on the pizza and put the skillet under the broiler.
-Broil until the pizza is golden and crisp, (4 to 5 minutes).
+Broil until the pizza is golden and crisp, (2 to 5 minutes).

 9. Slide the pizza onto a board, cut into wedges and serve hot.